canvasxyz/canvas-docs/docs/intro.md

-Canvas is a distributed database that makes it easy to build offchain applications, where user actions are signed, replicated using [libp2p](https://libp2p.io/), and combined in a [P2P VM](./docs/api).
+Canvas is a distributed database that makes it easy to build offchain applications, where user actions are signed, replicated using [libp2p](https://libp2p.io/), and combined in a [P2P-friendly VM](./docs/api).

-It can be used as a Web3 database, a fast and upgradeable offchain data layer, or a building block for more complex protocols.
+It can be used as a Web3 database, a fast offchain data layer, or a building block for more complex protocols.

 Compared to libp2p, Canvas provides: